daphne-eu/daphne/doc/DaphneDSL.md

 B[..., ...] = ...; # copy-on-write: changes B, but no effect on A
 A[..., ...] = ...; # copy-on-write: changes A, but no effect on B
 ```

+### Control Flow statements

+DaphneDSL supports block statements, conditional branching, and various kinds of loops.
+These control flow constructs can be nested arbitrarily.

 #### Block statement